Lipomas are soft, movable, subcutaneous nodules of adipocytes (fat cells); overlying skin appears normal.

 Lipomas are usually asymptomatic but can be tender or painful.
 A lipoma is usually easily movable within the subcutis.
 Lipomas are generally soft, but some become firmer.

-Diagnosis is usually clinical, but a rapidly growing lesion should be biopsied.
+Diagnosis of lipomas is usually clinical, but a rapidly growing lesion should be biopsied.